secretstartups/handbook/business-technology/data-team/platform/jupyter-guide/index.html.md

 First, you need to install and launch [Rancher Desktop](https://rancherdesktop.io/), an open-source container manager, on your local machine.

 You have two options when setting up jupyter via the data-science project.
 Choose from one of the following:
-- **Full install (Recommended)**: Creates a [pipenv](https://pypi.org/project/pipenv/) virtual environment on your local machine, installs [Mambaforge](https://github.com/conda-forge/miniforge) and the libraries defined in this [Pipfile](https://gitlab.com/gitlab-data/data-science/-/blob/main/Pipfile)
+- **Full install (Recommended)**: Creates a [`pipenv`](https://pypi.org/project/pipenv/) virtual environment on your local machine, installs [Mambaforge](https://github.com/conda-forge/miniforge) and the libraries defined in this [Pipfile](https://gitlab.com/gitlab-data/data-science/-/blob/main/Pipfile)
-- **Minimal install**: Installs **_only_** Creates a pipenv viritual environment and installs the libraries defined in this [Pipfile](https://gitlab.com/gitlab-data/data-science/-/blob/main/Pipfile).
-This install should be used if you already have a python environment on your local machine that you would like to use as the base imag instead of the Mambaforge version.
+- **Minimal install**: Installs **_only_** Creates a `pipenv` virtual environment and installs the libraries defined in this [Pipfile](https://gitlab.com/gitlab-data/data-science/-/blob/main/Pipfile).
+This install should be used if you already have a python environment on your local machine that you would like to use as the base image instead of the Mambaforge version.
 Requires Python 3.9.

 ### Installation Instructions

 1. Prerequisites - before installing please make sure your system is setup with the following:
    - [Python3](https://www.python.org/)
    - [Pip3](https://pypi.org/project/pip/) (usually aliased as `pip`).
-   - [pipevn](https://pypi.org/project/pipenv/).
+   - [`pipenv`](https://pypi.org/project/pipenv/).
 If not installed, can be installed on the command line `pip install pipenv`.
    - On certain versions of MacOS, it may be required to install Xcode Command Line Tools.
 From the command line, `xcode-select --install`
 1. Clone the repo to your local machine `git clone git@gitlab.com:gitlab-data/data-science.git`
 1. Navigate to the directory: `cd data-science`